craftcms/docs/docs/4.x/dev/global-variables.md

 - `craft.app.sites` – [Sites](craft4:craft\services\Sites) service for getting [site](../sites.md) details

 ::: tip
+Keep in mind that Twig templates _can_ be rendered from web requests, the CLI, and within queue jobs—so there are situations in which certain features may no be available (like the “[current user](#currentuser),” or information about the request).

 The specific services (or “components”) available via `craft.app` correspond to the keys defined in Craft’s [`app.php`](repo:craftcms/cms/blob/develop/src/config/app.php), [`app.web.php`](repo:craftcms/cms/blob/develop/src/config/app.web.php), and your project’s [equivalent config files](../config/app.md).
 :::